dbt-labs/docs.getdbt.com/website/blog/2021-11-29-dbt-airflow-spiritual-alignment.md

 It was simple to set up, but then the conversation started flowing:

 * “Where am I going to put logs?”
 In a Google Cloud Storage bucket.
-* “Where can I view history in a table format?”
+* “Where can I view history in a <Term id="table" /> format?”
 Let’s export log events into BigQuery.
 * “I have to create log alerts to notify people of failures.”
 Let’s use GCP’s logging alerts to send emails.
 * “When something fails, how do you rerun from the point of failure?”
 Let’s mangle the production script.